 SET processAffinityMask "0"

-See if this is able to increase the FPS in WoW Return To Outland.
-If you are not able to get the desired result, then remove the aforementioned line from the config.wtf file and proceed with the other methods given below.
+See if this is able to increase the FPS in WoW Dragonflight.
+If you cannot get the desired result, remove the aforementioned line from the config.wtf file and proceed with the other methods given below.

 - Set the Texture Filter to Bilinear.